opentraveldata/opentraveldata/opentraveldata/README.md

 * `optd_por_tz.csv`.
 Overall curated, but regurlaly generated thanks to GeoBases and Geonames
 * `optd_country_region_info.csv` and `optd_cont.csv` are the lists of countries,
   with their associated details.
 Those are generated from Geonames.
+  Note that there are no script to generate those files yet.
+As a matter of fact, those two files should be replaced by `optd_countries.csv`.
 * `optd_por_diff_w_geonames.csv` is the list of geographical distances for the POR, as known from `optd_por_best_known_so_far.csv` on one hand, and as known by Geonames on the other hand.